HandBrake/HandBrake/.github/ISSUE_TEMPLATE.md

 ### Was there any error message or error dialog, if so please detail or provide screenshots:

 ### Please provide the full activity log for the encode or scan attempt.
-You may wish to use a pastebin website and provide the URL it generates.
+You may attach the log as a file, post a pastebin URL to the log, or place the log inline below:
 ```  Place your log in-between these back-ticks ```